Confederation Bridge (N.B. and P.E.I.)

 Wikipedia description:

 The Confederation Bridge (French: Pont de la Confédération) is a box girder bridge carrying the Trans-Canada Highway across the Abegweit Passage of the Northumberland Strait, linking the province of Prince Edward Island with the mainland province of New Brunswick.
-Opened on May 31, 1997, the 12.9-kilometre (8.0 mi) bridge is Canada's longest bridge and the world's longest bridge over ice-covered water.
-The bridge was designed by French engineer Jean M. Muller who is specialist of multiple span match-casting bridges.
+Opened on May 31, 1997, the 12.9-kilometre (42,000 ft; 8.0 mi) bridge is Canada's longest bridge and the world's longest bridge over ice-covered water.
+The bridge was designed by French engineer Jean M. Muller who was a specialist of multiple span match-casting bridges.
 Construction took place from 1 November 1993 until May 1997 and cost C$1.3 billion.
 Before its official naming, Prince Edward Islanders often referred to the bridge as the "Fixed Link".
 It officially opened to traffic on May 31, 1997.

 Read more on Wikipedia >